rossng/docs/source/includes/common/common-configure-keycloak-identity-management.rst

      - Set to the address of the Keycloak OpenID configuration document (|KEYCLOAK_URL|)

    * - ``display_name``
-     - Set to a user-facing name the MinIO Console should display as part of the Single-Sign On (SSO) workflow for the configured Keycloak service
+     - Set to a user-facing name the MinIO Console displays as part of the Single-Sign On (SSO) workflow for the configured Keycloak service

    * - ``scopes``
      - Set to a list of OpenID scopes you want to include in the JWT, such as ``preferred_username`` or ``email``